Call us 0333 370 4333

 VAT Assessment, Kittel, MTIC Carousel Fraud Investigations

-Our team is sensitive to the fact that a VAT enquiry or investigation can have a significant impact on the operation of a business and on the livelihood of an individual.
+Our team is sensitive to the fact that a VAT assessment or investigation can have a significant impact on the operation of a business and on the livelihood of an individual.
 We aim to minimise the risk of reputational damage and provide practical cost-effective solutions for our clients.

 If you have received a VAT Notice of Assessment, a VAT Penalty Notice or any other form of VAT related correspondence from HMRC, our team of expert tax solicitors can be contacted for confidential and discrete advice